dxu104/News_Aggregator/README.md

 ## Intro

-There will be tree independent part of the project, and they locate in separate directory
+There will be three independent parts of the project, and they locate in separate directories

 ## crawler